abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

 function is only used inside the module.

 The interface of `TextBlock.TextItem` is pretty minimal.
-We cannot take out any (exported) class and move its definition to a sepearate module.
+We cannot take out any (exported) class and move its definition to a separate module.

 If a translation unit gets too large to handle it meaningfully, you can use [partitions](https://abuehl.github.io/2025/10/11/partitions.html)